Kozon2015/verify_robustness/README.md

 When you get the pretrained model, you can verify the robustness of pretrained model.

-If you verify the single model, you can run `python ensemble_verification.py`
+If you verify the single model, you can run `python single_verification.py`

-If you verify the ensemble model, you can run `python train_ensemble.py`
+If you verify the ensemble model, you can run `python ensemble_verification`